kkew3/npyzutils/README.md

 - `npzcat`: concatenate or stack multiple `npz` files to one `npz` file
 - `npyz2img`: display data of `npy` file or `npz` file as image(s), supporting advanced indexing
-- `npyz2csv`: convert 2D data into CSV format and write to stdout

 Will add more as needed.